CBonnell/lamps-keyusage-crl-validation-clarification/draft-lamps-bonnell-keyusage-crl-validation.md

 In some Public Key Infrastructures, entities are delegated by Certification Authorities to sign CRLs.
-CRLs whose scope encompasses certificates that have not been issued by the CRL issuer are known as "indirect CRLs".
+CRLs whose scope encompasses certificates that have not been signed by the CRL issuer are known as "indirect CRLs".

 Certification Authorities delegate the issuance of CRLs to other entities by issuing to the entity a certificate that asserts the `cRLSign` bit in the `keyUsage` extension.
-The Certification Authority will then issue certificates that fall within the scope of the indirect CRL by including the `crlDistributionPoints` extension and specifying the distinguished name ("DN") of the CRL issuer in the `cRLIssuer` field of the corresponding distribution point.
+The Certification Authority will then sign certificates that fall within the scope of the indirect CRL by including the `crlDistributionPoints` extension and specifying the distinguished name ("DN") of the CRL issuer in the `cRLIssuer` field of the corresponding distribution point.

-The CRL issuer issues CRLs that assert the `indirectCRL` boolean within the `issuingDistributionPoint` extension.
+The CRL issuer signs CRLs that assert the `indirectCRL` boolean within the `issuingDistributionPoint` extension.

 Applications which consume CRLs follow the validation algorithm as